 There is no entrance portfolio review for admission.
 All students will enter the fibers major with a bachelor of science (BS-AH FIB) intent. and complete a selection of foundation and major course(s) before a commit-to-major portfolio review for continuation in the B.S. degree program.
 Commit-to-major portfolio reviews are conducted by faculty and generally take place during the sophomore year.
 After passing the portfolio review, to continue in the B.S. degree program a 2.5 GPA must be maintained in the major.
 Transfer students are urged to submit their portfolios the semester before transfer in order to facilitate placement in departmental courses and/or for possible commit-to-major portfolio review.
 Please call the Design Department for additional information.

 The Design Department reserves the right to retain students’ work for official purposes, such as exhibitions, catalogs, teaching aids, or permanent collections, and to use images of the students and their work for publicity and recruitment.
 Students are expected to assume the costs of materials used in courses.
 Some studio courses may have an additional charge for materials used in class.
-Students enrolled in a studio course are expected to work a minimum of two additional hours each week outside of class for each credit granted for that class.
+Students enrolled in a studio course are expected to work a minimum of three additional hours each week outside of class for each credit granted for that class.

 Intellectual Foundations Requirements 33–39 cr